GREATDANELADY.COM

 C).
 Water For Life - dogs with an esophagus problem are often malnourished and dehydrated at a cellular level.
 Keeping them hydrated is critical for nutrients to be utilized to their fullest.

-If you add any other wet supplements such as a liquid joint supplement - just add to the wet portion of the diet.
 If a dry supplement such as colostrums or a multivitamin product like Filling N The Wholes, just add it to the dry component of the diet.

 Home |About Us | Album | Interview | Articles | Links | Breeders Showcase | GREAT Great Danes | Linda's Artwork | Email: